Hypothesis testing with active information: Introduction

 However, in applications, searches like evolutionary algorithms usually do better than blind chance.
 Wolpert and Macready attributed it to the incorporation of ``problem-specific knowledge into the behavior of the [optimization or search] algorithm.''
 Active information (actinfo) was thus introduced by Dembski and Marks in order to measure this amount of knowledge infused by the programmer to reach a given target \cite{DembskiMarks2009a, DembskiMarks2009b}.
 Actinfo is obtained by measuring how much information is infused in an algorithm in order to reach a given target and then subtracting from it the information of reaching that same target by a uniformly-at-random search.

-Recently, Montañez proposed a model unifying different versions of complex specified information, setting in turn the stage to use actinfo in hypothesis testing \cite{Montanez2018}.
-In this paper we build on Montañez's idea of hypothesis testing.
+Recently, Monta\~nez proposed a model unifying different versions of complex specified information, setting in turn the stage to use actinfo in hypothesis testing \cite{Montanez2018}.
+In this paper we build on Monta\~nez's idea of hypothesis testing.
 Thus, the main goal of this article is to set a general framework for hypothesis testing.
-Accordingly, we begin by doing a basic review of active information and the framework of hypothesis testing developed by Montañez.
+Accordingly, we begin by doing a basic review of active information and the framework of hypothesis testing developed by Monta\~nez.